c3lang/c3c/README.md

 c3c compile main.c3
 ```

-The generated binary will be called `a.out`.
+The generated binary will by default be named after the module that contains the main
+function.
+In our case that is `hello_world`, so the resulting binary will be
+called `hello_world` or `hello_world.exe`depending on platform.

 ### Compiling